0x4483/formal-logic/README.md

 __Theorem__: Every number greater than 1 can be written as the product of powers of distinct primes.
 Assume for contradiction that there exists a least number x0 that cannot be represented in that form.
 If x0 is prime, we reach contradiction immediately.
 If x0 is not a prime, then there exists a prime number smaller than x0 such that x0 = pr.
 Since x0 is the least such non-representation, r can be represented, with product of pr, we know that x0 can be represented in such form, which contradicts with our orginal assumption.

+However, our goal is to prove the uniqueness of prime factorization.
+Therefore, we can assume that a natural number can be represented in two different ways.
+If we order the product of primes in increasing order then we know if pi divides qi, then pi = qi by corollary 9.
+Therefore, we know the base must all be equal.
+Now, if we can show the exponents are also equal we are done.
+We can do so by assume they are not equal, then we can divide both sides to reduce the exponents term to a smaller value.
+However, then for that pi, it exists on one side but not the other.
+Therefore, we shows a prime that divides one side of an equality but not the other.
+This cannot happen and hence we derived a contradiction, which allowing us to conclude the claim.